kevinaud/dynamic-forms-docs/Welcome file.md

 				- But does everything really work?
 No, because they never added another if statement for `EvenNumberFormRule` to the code that is generating the View Models (or anywhere else where there is a bunch of if statements checking the type).
 				- Now let's say the View Models were being generated the second way, with a ViewModelBuilder that implements the `IFormRuleVisitor` interface.
 				- As soon as the method for `EvenNumberFormRule` got added to the `IFormRuleVisitor` interface, you would get a compile error saying something like "FormRuleViewModelBuilder does not implement the IFormRuleVisitor interface."
-				- Right away you would know that you need to write the View Model conversion logic for 	`EvenNumberFormRule` and you know exactly where to put it.
+				- Right away you would know that you need to write the View Model conversion logic for 	`EvenNumberFormRule` and you would know exactly where to put it.
 ## Front End

  - The front end consists of two VueJS applications